 to forgive your sins?
 And, is He your Savior?”
 Audrey nodded

-I was comforted by the Lord that He was assuring me that someday
+I was comforted by the Lord - He was assuring me that some

 day when she passed away she would enter heaven's gates.
 I had

 no idea of how soon it would happen.
 I arrived at work at 7:00

 am.
 My nephew called me at 8:30 am.
 She had passed away about

 an hour after I went to sleep that morning.

 For me to be able to minister to others at the viewing, and in